wang-xinyu/tensorrtx/README.md

 I wrote this project to get familiar with tensorrt API, and also to share and learn from the community.

-All the models are implemented in pytorch first, and export a weights file xxx.wts, and then use tensorrt to load weights, define network and do inference.
-Some pytorch implementations can be found in my repo [Pytorchx](https://github.com/wang-xinyu/pytorchx), the remaining are from polular open-source pytorch implementations.
+All the models are implemented in pytorch or mxnet first, and export a weights file xxx.wts, and then use tensorrt to load weights, define network and do inference.
+Some pytorch implementations can be found in my repo [Pytorchx](https://github.com/wang-xinyu/pytorchx), the remaining are from polular open-source implementations.

 ## News